 Who is eligible and how do I apply?

-The Latinx ARC will open in fall 2019, it is open to anyone who identifies as Latinx/Latina/Latino, Mexican-American, Chicanx/Chicana/Chicano, Hispanic, or who identifies as an ally to the Latinx community.
+The Latinx ARC is open to anyone who identifies as Latinx/Latina/Latino, Mexican-American, Chicanx/Chicana/Chicano, Hispanic, or who identifies as an ally to the Latinx community.
 We want students who have a strong affiliation or connection to the Latinx community.

 - Fill out the supplemental questions on your housing application.
 The program director will be in communication with you over the summer to remind you to fill out the form and determine class placement and details.